XertroV/MarketcoinWhitepaper/README.md

 * Amount each way

 To finalize this transaction (and avoid relaying excess data) the finalisation of the transaction takes place on Altcoin with a TX for the *amount* to *pubkey of seller*; then included in marketcoin blockchain as evidence (must have been in altcoin blockchain first; referenced through altcoin blockheaders included in MKC blockchain).

+### Cancelling orders

+An feature of any exchange is the ability to cancel orders.
+Marketcoin deals with this in two ways:

+* Firstly, a timeout: All orders broadcast to the Marketcoin network include the height of the last block they may be included in.
+That is to say you can provide a timeout for the order if it remains unfilled.
+* Secondly, as Marketcoin doesn't need to deal with zero-confirmation payments, the behaviour for dealing with broadcast orders/transactions will be different to that of Bitcoin.
+By allowing orders with a higher fee to replace those with a lower fee, orders can be updated or used in a transaction.

+The latter is not as easy to apply to Altcoin orders on the Marketcoin network, and will need more thought.

+### notes

 * requirement to add tx and location in altcoin blockchain is sufficient since the PoW was done (altcoin block has hash <= diff); does it allow miners to manipulate market since altcoin block will probably produce marketcoin block too? marketcoin reference to current block *cannot* be a block it was simultaneously generated with?
 (Edit: not sure exactly why I thought this was an issue; not positive it is).